“FROM now on, wa nay backer-backer (no more backers).”

 The payment for both types of services shall be charged against the maintenance and other operating expenses in the approved budget.

-At the Capitol, records at the Provincial Human Resource Management Office showed that as of May 2019, the Capitol had over 4,000 employees, broken down as follows: 2,296 covered by JOs and contracts of service; 1,090 permanent workers; 626 casual employees; and 18 who were coterminous or whose employment ended with a change of leadership.
+At the Capitol, records at the Provincial Human Resource Management Office showed that as of May 2019, the Capitol had over 4,000 employees, broken down as follows: 2,296 covered by JOs and contracts of service; 1,090 permanent workers; 626 casual employees; and 18 who were coterminous or whose employment ended with the change of leadership.

-The list of the first batch of some 167 shortlisted workers was posted outside the Cebu CFI Community Cooperative building at the Capitol compound last June 28.
+The list of the first batch of 167 shortlisted workers was posted outside the Cebu CFI Community Cooperative building at the Capitol compound last June 28.